HChou-MDD/eSTAR-Conversion-Tool-Pilot/README.md

 1. Windows Security warning: "Windows protected your PC"

      Right click on eSTAR_ConversionTool.exe.
 Select "Properties", "General" tab will show.
 Check "Unblock" in Attributes.

+2. Nothing is showing after double clicking conversion tool, or only a empty window showing.

+    The currernt pilot verison conversion tool is known to have a longer response time.
+We kindly ask for your patience for a minute or two waiting for the File selection dialog to popup.
+If not, please try to close and open conevrsion tool again.

 3. Error: "File is open.
 Please close the document to continue."

      This message appears if the selected PDF file is open.
 Please close the file and run the tool again.